1. Overview

 - Heat, light, noise and vibration - consider exposure to sudden changes in temperature, poor lighting and excessive vibration or noise levels.

-- Work-life balance - working practices help employees achieve a better balance between their work and personal lives which can increase their productivity at work.
+- Work-life balance - carefully considered working practices help employees achieve a better balance between their work and personal lives which can increase their productivity at work.

-To establish and maintain a working environment that safeguards staff welfare you need to put into place systems which allow you to:
+To establish and maintain a working environment that safeguards staff welfare you first need to carry out a risk assessment and involve staff in this exercise.

 - assess and consider employees' needs when planning and organising work